 Design principles for scalable systems

-This chapter connects System Design to engineering practice: how to estimate latency and throughput, choose baseline platform primitives and justify trade-offs with measurable evidence.
+This chapter connects System Design to engineering practice: how to estimate latency and throughput, choose baseline platform primitives and turn an argument about what feels faster into a conversation about measurable quantities you can check.

 Why this section matters